John Flanagan (hammer thrower): Biography

 In 1905, while attached to the 37th Precinct, Flanagan competed in the Police Athletic Association games held at Celtic Park in New York.
 "Not only did he win four of weight-throwing events, but, as if to show that he could do a little sprinting as readily as he can outclass his competitors with the 16 and 56 pound weights, he not only had the temerity to enter the fat men's race, but actually won it," giving him a total of five first place victories, "a most commendable showing, for there were many mighty policemen arrayed against him."

 In the 1908 Olympics in London, Flanagan broke his own record with a hammer throw of 170 feet, 4.5 inches.
 The silver that year went to another New York City police officer, the former record holder Matt McGrath.
 John Flanagan competed in the tug-of-war as well.
-On July 24, 1909, at the age of 41, Flanagan set his last world record in the hammer, with a throw of 56.18 meters.
+On July 24, 1909, at the age of 41 years, 196 days, Flanagan set his last world record in the hammer, with a throw of 56.18 meters.
+This constituted the oldest person in the sport of athletics to break a world record (pre IAAF jurisdiction).

 Flanagan quit the police force in 1910, after his public office squad was abolished and he was transferred to the West 68th Street Station and forced to walk a beat along Central Park West, giving him no time to train and compete.
 He returned home to Limerick in 1911 and took over the family farm following the death of his father in 1912.
 He continued to compete in Ireland and won his final international event when competing against Scotland in 1911.
 He also won the Irish Hammer Championships of 1911 and 1912.
 Following his retirement, he coached a number of athletes, including Patrick O'Callaghan, who went on to win two Olympic gold medals in the hammer throw at the 1928 and 1932 games.
 He died at home in Limerick, aged 70, on 3 June 1938.
 A statue of Flanagan was erected beside Martinstown Church in Limerick in 2001.